casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

 ## MessageTopic {#messagetopic}

-A topic for contract level messages.
+A topic for contract-level messages.

 Required Parameters: